ramjac-zz/ght/README.md

  * Allow for a JSON file input of whose schema is based on an array of the HTTPTest struct
  * Improve testing
  * Improve verbose output
     * The verbose output should summarize what failed.
-Make sure it is grep friendly.
+Make sure it is grep friendly - what is grep friendly in this case...
     * The HTTP Response in request.go should print with more line breaks.
     * The HTTP Response in request.go should print the underlying data instead of pointers.